-Agencies are required to maintain accurate, complete, orderly, and separate records for each BSCC-funded grant.
-All grant records and documents must be adequately protected from fire, theft or other damage or loss.
-If an agency does not store their records at the project's principal office, then the agency must maintain a written index of the records and ensure that the files can be readily accessed.
+Grantees are required to maintain accurate, complete, orderly, and separate records for each BSCCfunded grant.
+All grant records and documents must be adequately protected from fire, theft, cybercrime, or other possible damage or loss.
+When grant documentation is stored away from the Grantee's principal office, an index of the records' location(s) must be maintained, and accessibility ensured during the grant period and mandatory retention period (see subsection 1A below).